RobBBQ/RobBBQ.github.io/_posts/2021-04-05-RForkner-R-TSProject.md

 # PLOT sm1 kitchen
 # PLOT sm2 laundry
 # PLOT sm3 water heater and airco
-### In order to perform a forecast on the time series, we will decompose the time data into its component parts: the background trend, repeating seasonality and remaining noise.
+### Step 7.
+In order to perform a forecast on the time series, we will decompose the time data into its component parts: the background trend, repeating seasonality and remaining noise.
 ```r
 DCtshouseJan2008sm_1<-decompose(tshouseJan2008sm_1)
 autoplot(DCtshouseJan2008sm_1, main = "January, 2008 Sub-meter 1")
 ```
 ### Here's a plot of the time series decomposition from Sub-meter 1.
 # PLOT sm1 decomp
-### Now we will create a time series linear models (tslm) for Jan 2008 for each sub-meter.
+### Step 8.
+Now we will create a time series linear models (tslm) for Jan 2008 for each sub-meter.
 There are many models we can apply, but in this case we'll run a simple linear model for the trend and the seasonality.
 We'll use these models in the forecast package to forecast usaage for the next day.
 ```r
 fitSM1 <- tslm(tshouseJan2008sm_1 ~ trend + season)
 summary(fitSM1)